How to Save Energy and Money without Being Uncomfortable in Your Home

 2) It’s good for the environment.

-However, as much as most people want to do most of those things, the question remains: How do you save energy without either freezing in Winter or roasting in Summer as you try to use your system less?
+However, as much as most people want to do those things, the question remains: How do you save energy without either freezing in Winter or roasting in Summer as you try to use your system less?

 There are a plethora of solutions to this problem.
 But, it’s important to understand how your home uses energy before deciding on a course of action.

-According to Energystar.gov., the biggest energy users in any home are the heating and air conditioning systems – your home HVAC.
+According to Energystar.gov, the biggest energy users in any home are the heating and air conditioning systems – your home HVAC.
 These two systems alone can use nearly half the energy consumed by your home.
 And since you’re likely not using both at the same time, that means each one uses that much energy, by itself.
 This can mean large heating bills in winter, and high electric bills in the summer.
 Which nobody wants.

 In addition, if your systems are less efficient than they could be, that means your home is giving off a good bit of greenhouse gases – and we all know by now what that means.
 Nobody wants that, either.